Leyart/getting-and-cleaning-data/CodeBook.md

 the values of the estimated mean (variables with labels that contain "mean") and standard deviation (variables with labels containing "std") are retrieved.
-This is accomplished by filtering the original dataset with a logical vector created column-wise using grepl on the aforementioned strings, keeping the Subject and the ActivityId also to not lose information regarding the user wearing the device and his/her activities.
+This is accomplished by filtering the original dataset with a logical vector created column-wise using `grepl` on the aforementioned strings, keeping the Subject and the ActivityId also to not lose information regarding the user wearing the device and her activities.

 ### Meaningful activity names